 The dynamic data block shown in table 4.10 contains permanently updated data stored inside the FTM FPGA.
 It contains the actual on-time counter reading, the board temperatures and the trigger rates measured by the FTUs.
 This data block is updated and sent periodically by the FTM.
 Thus the main control software receives periodically a corresponding data package via ethernet.
-Usually the shortest counting interval of the FTUs ('prescaling' register) defines the period.
+The counting interval of the FTU board 0 on crate 0 ('prescaling' register) defines the period.
 The on-board 12-bit temperature sensors are MAX6662 chips from Maxim Products.
 For more information about these components and their data see [9].
 When sending the dynamic data block, the header defined in table 4.1 is added at the beginning.